stevenleelawson/reverie/README.md

 The backend service should provide a RESTful API to interact with the data.
 The backend should be written in Node JS, and all of the testing should be done with Chai/Mocha.
 See the OpenAPI definition in the repo for details about the endpoints which should be exposed.
+Note: Some elements in the OpenAPI definition will need to be filled in (host, basePath, operationIds).

 ## Frontend